myprojectsKORANAGAMASTANSAI/AI-UPPER-BOBY-COUNTER-MEACHINE/README.md

 #AI Upper Body Counter Machine

 The AI Upper Body Counter Machine is a cutting-edge solution that utilizes computer vision and machine learning to detect and count upper bodies in real-time.
-This tool is ideal for various applications such as crowd monitoring, fitness tracking, and event management, providing real-time data insights and reporting.
+This tool is ideal for various applications such as crowd monitoring,fitness tracking, and event management, providing real-time data insights and reporting.

-Table of Contents:-
+##Table of Contents:-
-1.Project Overview
+-1.Project Overview
-2.System Architecture
+-2.System Architecture
-3.Features
+-3.Features
-4.Installation
+-4.Installation
-5.Usage
+-5.Usage
-6.Configuration
+-6.Configuration
-7.Project Structure
+-7.Project Structure
-8.Example Results
+-8.Example Results
-9.Contributing
+-9.Contributing
-10.License
+-10.License
-11.Contact
+-11.Contact

 Project Overview